xingnanxia/networkfinal/README.md

 2. Created a dropdown menu that displays all the school names in the database

-3. enabled users to search for schools in the dropdown memu
+3. enabled users to search for schools in the serach field of the dropdown memu

-4. wrote methods that displays school title and school description when the user clicks a school on the drop down menu
+4. wrote methods that displays school title and school description when the user clicks a school on the dropdown menu

 Todo:

 1) create school aspect buttons: engineering, computer science, math and finance, other(workload, professors, research), after graduation, professional support, food(campus and surrounding area), financial aid and scholarships,campus inclusivity, overall experience

 2) enable users to review the ratings and reviews of different aspects of a certain school

-3) enable users to rate and submit new reviews
+3) enable users to rate schools and submit new reviews

 4) add the information of top 50 schools to the database

-5) work on easthetics of the website
+5) work on website layout

 6) Move the server & database from localhost to cloud.